sjspielman/bio5312_fall2017/inclass/day9_exercises.md

 ## Regression

-Using the dataset [wine.csv]({{ '/datasets/lm_datasets/wine.csv' | relative_url }}), construct a linear model that can predict the amount of Flavanoids from the amount of non-flavanoid phenols (NonflavPhenols) across all wine cultivars.
-Then, predict the Flavanoid content for a wine with non-flavanoid phenols of 0.12.
+Using the dataset [wine.csv]({{ '/datasets/lm_datasets/wine.csv' | relative_url }}), construct a linear model that can predict the amount of non-flavanoid phenols (NonflavPhenols) from the amount of Flavanoids across all wine cultivars.